Home Delaware County Arbitration

 Judicial arbitration is a statutory procedure in which cases are directed to nonbinding arbitration before trial, designed to expedite and streamline the resolution of actions through an arbitrator’s neutral evaluation.
 Court-ordered arbitrations are non-binding, meaning that either party who is dissatisfied with the arbitrator’s award may request a new trial.
 By engaging in this type of arbitration, no party has given up any constitutional rights, since the process is non-binding.

 Contractual arbitration is a legal process in which two parties settle a dispute that has arisen from or is related to a contract.
 This process is based on a pre-dispute agreement between the parties, in which they have agreed that, in the event of a dispute, the matter will be resolved through arbitration instead of going to court.
-In most cases, contractual arbitration is legally binding, meaning that the outcome of the arbitration must be followed.

 Arbitration by stipulation is a process whereby the parties in a dispute agree to arbitrate their disagreement after it has arisen.
 They then select a set of rules and procedures to guide the proceedings.
 Arbitration by stipulation is generally binding, and the arbitrator’s award is usually final except in extraordinary circumstances.

-Hire an Arbitration Lawyer
+Hire a Delaware County Arbitration Lawyer

 We know your problems are unique & special.